Menopause Naturopathic Treatment – Where Are You On The Menopausal Spectrum? Where To From Here?

 - Daytime hot flashes or power surges.
 Affect 50% women in “natural menopause” and nearly all in “induced menopause”, due to chemotherapy, removal or radiation of ovaries.
 Think of your power surges as burning away the old stuff and recalibrating you for a wiser, more connected version of you.
 Tip: Avoid anything that overheats your body – hot food and drink, caffeine, alcohol, spas, saunas, spicy food, excess sun and fiery emotions.

-A holistic approach to understanding and treating your symptoms is essential.
+Menopause Naturopathic Treatment is a holistic approach to understanding and treating your symptoms, this is essential.
 You’re not just a body, but emotions and spirit.
 Your environment impacts the severity and spectrum of symptoms as well.
-This include people, places and things.
+This includes people, places, and things.

 It’s a time to turn inward, rewire and recalibrate for the next phase of your life and it’s often accompanied by a spiritual awakening if you’re open to it.